tblench-cais/tblench-pdf-spike/doc/async-use-cases.md

 - Users may abandon the API call by navigating away
 - The connection might get interrupted partway through downloading the rendered PDF.

 The [db-scheduler](https://github.com/kagkarlsson/db-scheduler) library is already being used elsewhere in CAIS and should be used to provide robust and durable task scheduling.
+The use of a SchedulerThread is shown here to enforce resource limiting (via a thread pool or similar): since PDF generation can consume large amounts of CPU and memory, we will want to limit the number of concurrent invocations.

+Also note that this differs from our current solution which builds the page in the browser and sends that HTML to the backend for PDF rendering.
+The relative costs of maintaining HTML templates for PDF rendering vs the potential latency of building the entire page in the browser are an open question.

 ## Email